magicpages/ghost-bunnycdn-perma-cache-purger/README.md

 ## How It Works
 In a nutshell, this proxy forwards all incoming requests to the Ghost instance that's specified in the `GHOST_URL` environment variable.
 All responses from Ghost are forwarded back to the client, while the proxy monitors the responses for the `X-Cache-Invalidate` header.

 If the header is present, the proxy sends a purge request to the BunnyCDN API to clear the cache of the specified pull zone.
+If `BUNNYCDN_PURGE_OLD_CACHE` is set to `true`, it also deletes old directories from the specified storage zone to manage storage costs effectively.

 ### Under the Hood
 The proxy is built using Node.js and a simple Express server.
 Nothing fancy, just a few lines of code to handle the requests and responses.